Jinjinov/Hardware.Info/.github/ISSUE_TEMPLATE/bug_report.md

 2. Add this code '...' in this class '...' to this method '...' in this line '...'
 3. Run the program

+If you don't provide C# code to reproduce the problem, the issue will be closed.

 ### Exceptions (if any)
 <!--
 Include the exception you get when facing this issue